Induced Disjoint Paths in Claw-Free Graphs: Introduction

 \section{Introduction}

 The problem of finding disjoint paths of a certain type in a graph has received considerable attention in recent years.
-The regular {\sc Disjoint Paths} problem is to test whether a graph $G$ with $k$ pairs of specified vertices $(s_i,t_i)$ contains a set of $k$ mutually vertex-disjoint paths $P_1,\ldots,P_k$.
+The regular {\sc Disjoint Paths} problem is to test whether a graph $G$ with $k$ pairs of specified vertices $(s_i,t_i)$ contains a set of $k$ mutually vertex-disjoint paths $P_1,\ldots,P_k$ such that $P_i$ has end-vertices $s_i$ and $t_i$ for $i=1,\ldots,k$.
 The subgraph of $G$ induced by the vertices of these paths is called a {\it linkage}.
 This problem is included in Karp's list of \NP-compete problems~\cite{Ka75}, provided that $k$ is part of the input.
-If $k$ is a {\it fixed} integer, \ie not part of the input, the problem is called {\sc $k$-Disjoint Paths} and can be solved in $O(n^3)$ time for $n$-vertex graphs, as shown by Robertson and Seymour~\cite{RS95} in one of their keystone papers on graph minor theory.
+If $k$ is any {\it fixed} integer, that is, not part of the input, the problem is called {\sc $k$-Disjoint Paths} and can be solved in $O(n^3)$ time for $n$-vertex graphs, as shown by Robertson and Seymour~\cite{RS95} in one of their keystone papers on graph minor theory.

 In this paper, we study a generalization of the {\sc Disjoint Paths} problem by considering its \emph{induced} version.
 We say that paths $P_1,\ldots, P_k$ in a graph $G=(V,E)$ are {\it mutually induced} if for any $1\leq i<j \leq k$, $P_i$ and $P_j$ have neither common vertices, \ie $V(P_i)\cap V(P_j)=\emptyset$, nor adjacent vertices, \ie $uv\notin E$ for any $u\in V(P_i), v\in V(P_j)$, except perhaps their end-vertices.
 The subgraph of $G$ induced by the vertices of such paths is called an {\it induced linkage}.
 We observe that the paths $P_1,\ldots, P_k$ are not required to be induced paths in $G$.
 However, this may be assumed without loss of generality, because we can replace non-induced paths by short\-cuts.

 We can now define the following problem, where we call the vertex pairs specified in the input {\it terminal pairs} and their vertices {\it terminals}.